Medical Translation in Dubai

 • Specialty certifications

-• Good standing certificate
+• Good standing certificate from medical council

-• Experience letters
+• Experience letters from previous employers

-• Internship completion
+• Internship completion documentation

 • Board certifications

-Authority Requirements
+Authority Requirements:

-• MOH: Ministry of Health (Federal)
+• MOH (Federal): Ministry of Health licensing requirements

-• DataFlow verification may be required
+• DataFlow verification may be required for some nationalities

-• Arabic translation mandatory
+• Arabic translation mandatory for all submissions

 Patient Records and Continuity of Care